fauskanger/mypolr/README.rst

 This package, `mypolr`, is a python package to easily create and manage short links using the `Polr Project <https://polrproject.org>`_'s REST
-`API <https://docs.polrproject.org/en/latest/developer-guide/api/>`_ that also has CLI support.
+`API <https://docs.polrproject.org/en/latest/developer-guide/api/>`_.
+Mypolr also has CLI support.

 User Guide and documentation:
     https://mypolr.readthedocs.io